<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 One of the surprising benefits of doing a No-Spend Challenge is the new awareness you’ll gain on your spending habits.

-Every time you have the urge to buy something, or to enter a store, or to get something online, I want you to grab a Post-It Note and write down the exact (even silly) reason WHY.
+Every time you have the urge to buy something, enter a store, or get something online, I want you to grab a Post-It Note and write down the exact (even silly) reason WHY.

 And you know what?
 These might sound ridiculous when they pop out of your head.
 But stick with me here.